mhoehle/hoehleatsu.github.io/_posts/2016-05-22-proofCalculation.md

 ##  Petersen   Chapman        se       cil       ciu
 ## 45.000000 42.428571  9.151781 32.259669 72.257758
 {% endhighlight %}
-This also provides a 95% confidence interval for \\(N\\) -- see the package documentation for details.
+In other words, the estimated total number of errors is 45.
+A 95% confidence interval (CI) for \\(M\\) is 32-72 -- see the package documentation for details on the method for computing the (CI).
 To verify the computations one could alternatively compute the Lincoln-Petersen estimator manually:

 {% highlight r %}